w3c/wai-curricula/content/content-author/multimedia.md

   * captions (to help users who cannot hear the audio get the information)
   * description of visual information
   * transcripts (to help people who cannot hear the audio or see the visuals get the information)
-  * sign language (for people whose first language is sign language)
+  * sign languages (for people whose first language is a sign language)
 * create video content that avoids flashing entirely or only flashes below the acceptable thresholds
 * employ accessible authoring tools that support including and controlling alternatives to audio and video content
 * identify related requirements for designers and developers to support visual and non-visual perception and operation of: